Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 12. Visit the Samanid Mausoleum

-The Samanid Mausoleum, found in the northern part of the Samonids Recreation Park, built in the 9th century, is quite special as it was built at a time when Islam forbade the erection of any post-mortem monuments.
+The Samanid Mausoleum, found in the northern part of the Samonids Recreation Park, was built in the 9th century.
+It is quite special because it was built when Islam forbade the erection of any post-mortem monuments.

-This family crypt is devoid of any of the intricately coloured mosaics seen in the buildings of later centuries.
-Instead, symmetrically patterned mud bricks give the building its own uniqueness.
+This family crypt lacks the intricately coloured mosaics found in buildings of later centuries.
+Instead, symmetrically patterned mud bricks give the building its uniqueness.

 13. Be Amazed at Bolo Haouz Mosque